robomq/robomq.io/docs/STOMP.md

 from stompest.sync import Stomp
 ```

-The full documentation of this library is at <http://nikipore.github.io/stompest/>.
+The full documentation of this library is at <a href="https://nikipore.github.io/stompest/" target="_blank">https://nikipore.github.io/stompest/</a>.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 > In STOMP, username is called login and password is called passcode.

-Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.
+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker won't send heartbeat to client.
 > Notice that stompest library reverses the order of outgoing and incoming heartbeats.

 ```python